This Chicken Osso Buco is rich, comforting and over the top full of flavor! Perfect for those busy weeknights, but fabulous for company too!

 Has dinner gotten boring lately?
 Need something to spice up your regular routine?

 Well get ready folks, because today I’m sharing my chicken spin on the classic Italian dish Osso Buco.

 I shared this dish four years ago and decided it needed a refresh and a reshare here at the BHK.
 It’s a huge hit with family and friends, so if you missed it the first time around you need to add this to your weekly menu.
 I just know you’re gonna love it!

-Well, today I’ve got just the thing my friends.
-This Chicken Osso Buco is not your boring old Monday night dinner.
-Of course, I hope you try all the main dishes posted here at the BHK, but I have to say if there’s one dinner that you absolutely NEED to try, it’s this one.
-You will not be disappointed!
-It’s a zesty dish, that will have you hoping for leftovers on Tuesday night, I guarantee it.
-It’s always been a favorite of mine.
-My mother made it quite often when I was growing up, so today’s recipe is courtesy of good old Mom!
+Of course, I hope you try all the main dishes posted here at the BHK, but I have to say if there’s one dinner that you absolutely NEED to try it’s this one.
+It’s far from your boring old weeknight dinner.
+It’s a zesty dish, that will have you hoping for leftovers.
+I guarantee it.

-The incredibly rich and flavorful sauce over the moist, tender chicken makes for an irresistible, comforting dish that will make your so-so Monday spectacular!
+The incredibly rich and flavorful sauce over the moist, tender chicken makes for an irresistible, comforting dish that will make your so-so weeknight dinner spectacular!
 Enjoy!

 - 8 skin on chicken thighs

 - kosher salt and freshly ground black pepper

 - 1/4 cup olive oil

 - 2 Tbsp. butter